datawire/ambassador-docs/docs/cloud/latest/authenticating/index.md

 </Alert>

-A [Team](/docs/cloud/latest/organization/#Team) is a group that users can join within your Organization.
-Clusters will be connected to the team, and give you the ability to use all the features of Ambassador Cloud.
+A [Team](/docs/cloud/latest/organization/#Team) is a group that users can join within your Organization where clusters will be connected, and give you the ability to use all the features of Ambassador Cloud.

 ## Troubleshooting